How much carbon can you save by cycling to work?

 Cycling to work can significantly reduce your carbon footprint

-Reducing our carbon footprint is something we should all be aiming for, and cycling short journeys is one of the best ways individuals can do this.
+Being more environmentally friendly doesn’t have to be hard – cycling short journeys is one of the best ways we can live greener lives.
 Content officer Rebecca Armstrong looks at how cycling is the least carbon-intensive way to get to work

-According to government research, transport is the biggest contributor to the UK’s carbon emissions, with surface traffic contributing 27%.
+Transport is the biggest contributor to the UK’s carbon emissions, with surface traffic contributing 27%, according to government research.
 Private cars and taxis make up most of this.
 Most journeys by car are less than 10km – a distance that’s easily cyclable for many people, especially when you factor in e-cycles.

 Carbon-free commuting?